jasonw930/CoreExilesTools/README.md

 - Web automation is achieved using Selenium WebDriver, which allows the program to simulate user input.

 - The current version of this program is a rewrite of my original prototype which can be found in the version1 directory.
 The prototype was merely a proof of concept and has completely unmaintainable spaghetti code.
 The purpose of this rewrite was to implement the same features using a robust layered architecture that is easily maintainable and expandable.
-When the layout of the game inevitably changes, the data layer can be swapped out to easily accomdate that change.
+When the layout of the game inevitably changes, the data layer can be swapped out to easily accommodate that change.
 If I ever decide to interact with the backend using a different interface, then the controller layer can be swapped out.